grycap/im-web/README.md

 IM web interface is based on PHP, so a web server with PHP support must be installed.

+Also the mcrypt PHP module must be installed and enabled.

 It is also required to install the PHP module to access SQLite databases.

 1.2 INSTALLING